alphagov/ckan-functional-tests/README.md

  - `inc_sync_sensitive`: Set to `false`, this will skip assertions which could be sensitive to e.g. the target instance's database and search index having un-synchronized entries.
+ - `inc_fixed_data`: Set to `false`, this will skip tests that use fixed data usually considered "stable" to compare with results from the target.
+You may want to do so if e.g. your target instance is only filled with sparse demo data.